drumaddict/javaee7-maven-demo/README.md

-# Java EE 7 with Spring, Hinernate, Maven.
+# Java EE 7 with Spring, Hibernate, Maven.
 ----
 Unfortunately the Yahoo API is not responding, other than that the build is successful.
 ###